andrewgond/cartography/README.md

 #### Data Map Coordinates

-The coordinates for producing RoBERTa-Large data maps for SNLI, QNLI, MNLI and WINOGRANDE, as reported in the paper can be found under `data/data_map_coordinates/`.
+The coordinates for producing RoBERTa-Large data maps for SNLI, QNLI, MNLI and WINOGRANDE, as reported in the original paper can be found under `data/data_map_coordinates/`.
 Each `.jsonl` file contains the following fields for each instance in the train set:
 - `guid` : instance ID matching that in the original data file,
 - `index`,
 - `confidence`,